em7/cas-sluzebka/doc/intro.md

 # Introduction to source of cas-sluzebka

+This project is combined Java/Clojure project.
+Leiningen is used as a build tool.

 ## Clojure

 Logic is written in clojure, see `src/cas_sluzebka/core.clj`.
 Main entry point is function calc-times.